 Many of our employees were previously employed at universities or other biotechnology or pharmaceutical companies, including our competitors or potential competitors.
 We may also engage advisors and consultants who are concurrently employed at universities or other organizations or who perform services for other entities.
-Although we try to ensure that our employees, advisors and consultants do not use the proprietary information or know-how of others in their work for us, we may be subject to claims that we or our employees, advisors or consultants have used or disclosed intellectual property, including trade secrets or other proprietary information, of any such party's former or current employer or in violation of an agreement with another party.
+Although we try to ensure that our employees, contractors, corporate collaborators, outside scientific collaborators, contract manufacturers, consultants, advisors and other third parties engaged by us do not use the proprietary information or knowhow of others in their work for us, we may be subject to claims that we or they have used or disclosed intellectual property, including trade secrets or other proprietary information, of any such party's former or current employer or in violation of an agreement with another party.
 Although we have no knowledge of any such claims being alleged to date, if such claims were to arise, litigation may be necessary to defend against any such claims.

-In addition, while it is our policy to require our employees, consultants, advisors and contractors who may be involved in the development of intellectual property to execute agreements assigning such intellectual property to us, we may be unsuccessful in executing such an agreement with each party who in fact develops intellectual property that we regard as our own.
+In addition, while it is our policy to require our employees, contractors, corporate collaborators, outside scientific collaborators, contract manufacturers, consultants, advisors and other third parties engaged by us who may be involved in the development of intellectual property to execute agreements assigning such intellectual property to us, we may be unsuccessful in executing such an agreement with each party who in fact develops intellectual property that we regard as our own.
 Our and their assignment agreements may not be self-executing or may be breached, and we may be forced to bring claims against third parties, or defend claims they may bring against us, to determine the ownership of what we regard as our intellectual property.
-Similarly, we may be subject to claims that an employee, advisor or consultant performed work for us that conflicts with that person's obligations to a third party, such as an employer, and thus, the third party has an ownership interest in the intellectual property arising out of work performed for us.
-Litigation may be necessary to defend against these claims.
+Similarly, we may be subject to claims that an employee, advisor or consultant performed work for us that conflicts with that person's obligations to a third party, such as an employer, and thus the third party has an ownership interest in the intellectual property arising out of work performed for us.
 Although we have no knowledge of any such claims being alleged to date, if such claims were to arise, litigation may be necessary to defend against any such claims.